Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Conclusion and Future Work

-This paper introduces a new PPML system which significantly reduces the overhead of MPC with the assistance of an LTH. {\scheme} can guarantee security against malicious corrupted parties in an honest-majority 3-party setting.
-Theoretical analysis and experimental results show that {\scheme} achieves orders of magnitude higher performance over state-of-the-art MPC protocols in various environments, even with an LTH whose performance is comparable to a TPM.
+This paper introduces a new PPML system which significantly reduces the overhead of MPC with the assistance of an LTH. {\scheme} can guarantee security against malicious parties in an honest-majority 3-party setting.
+Theoretical analysis and experimental results show that {\scheme} achieves significantly higher performance over state-of-the-art MPC protocols in various environments, even with an LTH whose performance is comparable to a TPM.